~Dr. Maria Montessori, The Absorbent Mind

 Montessori Parent & Child Class

-Infants and young toddlers will explore the prepared environment while parents (or other caregivers) learn from trained guides about the foundations of Montessori education such as observation, early brain development, discipline.
-Parent Education meetings will also be offered once a month virtually; covering topics from toileting, to preparing the home environment, discipline and other topics related to your child’s development.
+Infants and young toddlers will explore the prepared environment while parents (or other caregivers) learn from trained guides about the foundations of Montessori education such as observation, early brain development, toilet learning and discipline.

 Gardening & Nutrition Club